telliott99/MySwift2/chapter2/recursion.rst

 http://telliott99.blogspot.com/2009/08/towers-of-hanoi.html

 The game consists of three pegs and a set of disks of decreasing size, say integral values from 4 to 1.
-The fundamental restriction of the game is that a larger disk may be placed on top of a smaller one.
+The fundamental restriction of the game is that a larger disk may never be placed on top of a smaller one.

 The goal of the game is to move all the disks from the left peg to the right-hand one.
 Symbolize the disks as o, oo, ooo, and oooo;  while the pegs are L, M, R.